shameer/Culturia/doc/opencog-overview.md

-# Notes About OpenCog Overview
+# OpenCog Sneak Peek

 [reference](http://wiki.opencog.org/wikihome/index.php/CogPrime_Overview)

 *Large sentence in italic means more or less that I don't understand*

-Main goal is to simplify *local cognitive load*, the general rule is to avoid creating/opening doors and focus and what are the directions of the project.
+Main goal: simplify *local cognitive load*, the rule is to avoid opening doors and focus and what are the directions of the project.

 Notes taking algorithm: